 Lower interest rates encourage households to increase demand for goods and services.
 As a result, aggregate demand increases and shifts its curve to the right (from AD0 to AD1).
 And the economy returns to potential output but at a higher price level.

-Higher inflation is certainly undesirable.
-This is why stagflation is a dilemma for governments and central banks.
-However, fiscal policy and monetary policy only have an impact on aggregate demand.
+Higher inflation is certainly undesirable, which is why stagflation is a dilemma for governments and central banks.
+However, fiscal and monetary policy only impacts aggregate demand.
 Indeed, loose policies increase output and stimulate economic growth.
-But, it also causes inflation to rise higher.
+However, they also cause inflation to rise higher.
 This is because the two policies do not address the core problem, namely aggregate supply-side shocks.

 Adverse demand shocks refer to sudden and dramatic changes in aggregate demand due to changes in external factors.
-It can be a positive or negative shock.
+They can be positive or negative.

 Positive shocks cause aggregate demand to increase dramatically, leading to a sharp rise in inflation.
 This situation can harm the economy because the purchasing power of money decreases.
 Moreover, inflation can be uncontrollable and lead to hyperinflation, for example, through a wage-price spiral.

 Negative shocks also hurt the economy.
-For example, a fall in aggregate demand can lead the economy into a recession in which the economy’s output falls.
+For example, a fall in aggregate demand can lead to a recession, which reduces the economy’s output.
 If it lasts long enough, it could lead to deflation, harming the economy.

 Adverse demand shocks can occur because: